Girishaprasad-2001/Kubernetes-Architecture/Docker-README.md

 ENTRYPOINT ["java","-jar","app.jar"]
 ```
-Copilot said:

-For a Java application, a Docker multi-stage build can have dedicated stages such as:
+## For a Java application, a Docker multi-stage build can have dedicated stages such as:

 AS build → Download dependencies
 AS compile → Compile source code
 AS testing → Run unit tests
 AS builder → Package JAR/WAR
 AS runner → Lightweight runtime image

 Example: Maven-based Spring Boot Application

 ```
 # -----------------------------
 # Stage 1: Build Dependencies